rish-16/sight/README.md

 1. `YOLOv3Client` (Darknet by Joseph Redmon)

-> Facebook AI's *Mask R-CNN* will be out in the v1.2.0 release.
+> By popular demand, *Tiny YOLO* will be out in the v1.2.0 release.
 For more information on model release, check out the [Roadmap](https://github.com/rish-16/sight/blob/master/ROADMAP.md).

 # Components of `sightseer`